MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 ## Size out an Exadata workload on Azure

 An AWR is the starting point of any sizing exercise.
 For your AWR reports, use data from your peak load, and create the reports in HTML format.
 In most cases, Exadata AWR reports consist of several databases that are hosted on Exadata.
-Use the database with the heaviest load to determine your solution.
-Check the *top ten databases* in the AWR report to find the database with the heaviest load.
+To determine which solution to implement, use the database with the heaviest load.
+To find the database with the heaviest load, check the *top 10 databases* in the AWR report.

-Perform one-hour peak-load AWR reports every three to four days.
+You should generate one-hour peak-load AWR reports every three to four days.
 Collect data about the database size, archive redo logs, online logs, and volume of the backup.
-For assistance, you can [connect with a specialist](https://www.oracle.com/cloud/azure/oracle-database-at-azure/).
+If you need assistance, you can [connect with a specialist](https://www.oracle.com/cloud/azure/oracle-database-at-azure/).

-After you collect all data and run the right-size exercise, take a deeper look into the AWR report.
+After you collect all data and do the right-size exercise, take a deeper look into the AWR reports.
 Determine whether you use the hybrid columnar compression feature, smart indexes, or storage indexes.
 If you use any of these tools, expect twice as much input/output (I/O).
-If you use the smart flash cache feature, also expect twice as much I/O. So if you use smart indexes and the smart flash cache feature, expect four times as much I/O.
+If you use the smart flash cache feature, double your I/O again.
+So if you use smart indexes and the smart flash cache feature, expect four times as much I/O.

 It's important to note how you use Exadata features.
-Features can significantly affect performance, especially in online transactional processing (OLTP) workloads.
-To determine how features affect your performance, check the *top ten foreground wait events* in the AWR report.
-For more information, see [Decoupling from Exadata](/azure/azure-netapp-files/performance-oracle-multiple-volumes#decoupling-from-exadata).
+These features can significantly affect performance, especially in online transactional processing (OLTP) workloads.
+To determine how features affect your performance, check the *top 10 foreground wait events* in the AWR report.
+For more information, see [Decouple from Exadata](/azure/azure-netapp-files/performance-oracle-multiple-volumes#decoupling-from-exadata).

 ## Review Exadata features